jupyter-book/jupyter-book/CONTRIBUTING.md

 ## Understanding issues, milestones and project boards

-Every project on GitHub uses [issues][link_issues] slightly different.
+Every project on GitHub uses [issues][link_issues] slightly differently.

-The following outlines how the `jupyter-book` developers think about these different tools.
+The following outlines how the `jupyter-book` developers think about these tools.

 **Issues** are individual pieces of work that need to be completed to move the project forwards.
 A general guideline: if you find yourself tempted to write a great big issue that